-- (a) Title and Citation.
+(a) Title and Citation.
 The local rules of the United States District Court for the Southern District of Indiana may be cited as "S.D.
 Ind.
+L.R."

-L.R." - (b) Effective Date and Scope of Rules.
+(b) Effective Date and Scope of Rules.
 These rules, as amended from time to time, take effect February 1, 1992.
-They govern all civil and criminal cases on or after that date.
-However, in cases pending when the rules take effect, the court may apply the former local rules if it finds that applying these rules would not be feasible or would be unjust. - (c) Modification or Suspension of Rules.
+They govern all civil cases on or after that date.
+They also govern all criminal cases except where they are inconsistent with the local criminal rules.
+However, in cases pending when an amendment takes effect, the court may apply the former local rule if it finds that applying the amendment would not be feasible or would be unjust.

+(c) Modification or Suspension of Rules.
 The court may, on its own motion or at the request of a party, suspend or modify any rule in a particular case in the interest of justice.